Sinodun/draft-RFC7626-bis/draft-ietf-dprive-rfc7626-bis.md

    often blocked or restricted to authenticated/authorized access to enforce this difference (and maybe for other reasons).

-   Another differencce between the DNS data and a particular DNS transaction (i.e., a DNS name lookup).
+   Another difference between the DNS data and a particular DNS transaction (i.e., a DNS name lookup).
 DNS data and the results of a DNS query are public, within the boundaries described above, and may not have any confidentiality requirements.
    However, the same is not true of a single transaction or a sequence of transactions; those transactions are not / should not be public.
-A single transactions reveals both the originator of the query and the query contents which potentially leaks sensitive information about a specific user.
+A single transaction reveals both the originator of the query and the query contents which potentially leaks sensitive information about a specific user.
 A typical example from outside the DNS world is: the web site of Alcoholics Anonymous is public; the fact that you visit it should not be.
 Furthermore,